poneoneo/Alibaba-CLI-Scraper/README.md

 * **Asynchronous API:** Utilizes asynchronous API of Playwright and Brightdata Proxies for efficient handling of numerous pages results.

-* **User-Friendly CLI:** Provides easy-to-use commands for running the scraper and managing the database.
+* **Text Mode:** Provides easy-to-use commands with text mode for those who are not comfortable with commands in the terminal.

 * **Export-As-Csv:** Export your generated sqlite file to csv file.
 ### Which important informations will be retrieved from the Alibaba website ?